CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

-Directly solving the optimal control problem for Eq.
-(2) is mathematically intractable due to the stochastic terms ($W_t, \xi_t$) and parametric uncertainty ($\theta$).
-While traditional methods like nonlinear MPC can handle such dynamics, they typically require simplifying assumptions or computationally prohibitive online optimization.
-To bypass these limitations without explicit system identification, we adopt a model-free DRL approach, as detailed in the following section.
+Analytically solving the optimal control problem for Eq. \ref{eq:sde} is mathematically intractable.
+While traditional approaches like nonlinear MPC can approximate solutions, they typically require stringent simplifying assumptions, exact explicit system identification, or computationally prohibitive online optimization.
+To bypass these modeling and computational bottlenecks, we adopt a model-free DRL framework, as detailed below.